 It is understandable that notifying the council tax office when someone has died will take second place to the many other arrangements that have to be made.

-Please read below and then you can complete our form on-line here
+Please read below and then you can complete our online notification form.

 What information do we need when someone dies?

 - The name of the deceased persons and the date they died